 5. Guinness Lake, Co.
 Wicklow

-Guinness Lake (aka Lough Tay) is a charming lake in County Wicklow which bears a striking resemblance to a lovely pint of Guinness with its dark waters and a sandy beach at its tip.
+Guinness Lake (aka Lough Tay) is a charming lake in County Wicklow which bears a striking resemblance to a lovely pint of Guinness with its dark peat-stained waters and the crescent of white sand at its tip.
+The resemblance is uncanny and completely natural, making it one of the most iconic things not to miss in Ireland.

 4. Bull Rock, Co.
 Cork